Mitochondria for Optimal HealthJan 2023

-Could mitochondria be the key to sticking to your New Year’s health resolution
+Could Mitochondria be the Key to Sticking to your New Year’s Health Resolution?

 The beginning of the year is an exciting time filled with new goals and it is the perfect time to hit the ‘refresh’ button on our lives.
-These goals often focus on improving physical health and fitness and research has found that healthy mitochondrial function plays a critical role in ensuring one has optimal health.
+These goals often focus on improving physical health and fitness, and research has found that healthy mitochondrial function plays a critical role in ensuring optimal health.[i]

 A number of factors influence the functioning of the mitochondria including lifestyle and diet, hence the importance of incorporating a variety of healthy diet and lifestyle habits, including the use of supplementation under the guidance of your healthcare practitioner.

 As a new year begins, it might be time to check in with yourself and re-evaluate some of your lifestyle and diet choices.

 Mitochondria are complex cellular organelles that support the metabolic process in the body and can be found in almost every cell in the body.
 The primary function of the mitochondria is to supply cellular energy by producing ATP, an organic compound that gives energy to drive many processes in living cells such as muscle contractions, circulation of blood, and various body movements.[ii]

 The mitochondria must function constantly as it is estimated that a human body requires 10 billion ATP per day to function at full capacity.[iii]
 Ubiquinol is a critical cofactor in the generation of ATP in the mitochondria.
 It is naturally present in the body, however, it declines with age and other health factors such as genetic mutations, chronic diseases, and vitamin deficiencies,[iv] so supplementation is often required to ensure it continues to play an active role in the body.